senapati484/opengamma/README.md

 ## What is Open Gamma?

-**Open Gamma** is a premium desktop application built as a free, open-source alternative to Gamma.app.
+**Open Gamma** is a premium desktop application and a free, open-source alternative to Gamma.app.
 It gives you the full power of AI-assisted slide creation — without a cloud subscription, without vendor lock-in, and without your data leaving your machine.

 Built on **Electron**, **React**, **TypeScript**, and **Reveal.js**, Open Gamma stores all drafts, presentation history, assets, and settings in a local **SQLite** database.
-Bring your own API key (BYOK) and connect to any supported LLM provider directly.
+Bring your own API key (BYOK) and connect directly to any supported LLM provider.

 > **No cloud lock-in.
 No recurring fees.
+No watermarks.
 Complete data ownership.**

 ---